os-fpga/1st-CLaaS/doc/GettingStartedF1.md

   - your AWS access keys created and region selected above
   - default output format: `json`
   - an S3_USER and S3_BUCKET_TAG of your choice, used only to create a unique bucket name (global address for AWS data storage).
+  - if desired, a default administrative webserver password (as described).

 This creates: